 More recently, the importance of content information for POI recommendation was recognised.
 Two types of content can be considered, attributes of places and user-contributed annotations.
 Place categories are normally used as an indication of user activity, thus a user visiting a French restaurant would be considered as interested in French food, etc. User annotations in the form of tips and comments are analysed collectively to extract general topics to characterise places or to extract collective sentiment indications about the place.
-Examples of works that considered place categories are [14] [15] [16] [17].
-In [14] [15], Latent Dirichlet Allocation (LDA) model was used to represent places as a probability distribution over topics collected from tags and categories or comments made in a place and similarly aggregate all tips from places a user has visited to model a user's interest.
-Aggregation was necessary as terms associated with a single POI are usually short, incomplete and ambiguous.
-[16] on the other hand modelled topics from tweets and reviews from Twitter and Yelp, and assumed that the relations between user interests and location are derived from the topic distributions for both users and locations.
-In [17], a probabilistic approach is proposed that utilize geographical, social and categorical correlations among users and places to recommend new POIs from historical check-in data of all users.
+Examples of works that considered place categories are [15] [16] [17] [18].
+In [15] [16], Latent Dirichlet Allocation (LDA) model was used to represent places as a probability distribution over topics collected from tags and categories or comments made in a place and similarly aggregate all tips from places a user has visited to model a user's interest.
+Aggregation was necessary as terms associated with a single POI are usually short, incomplete and ambiguous, [17] on the other hand modelled topics from tweets and reviews from Twitter and Yelp, and assumed that the relations between user interests and location are derived from the topic distributions for both users and locations.
+In [18], a probabilistic approach is proposed that utilize geographical, social and categorical correlations among users and places to recommend new POIs from historical check-in data of all users.
 In this paper, we also model user's association to place through the place's relation to tags, but add the influence of other users relations in the place to the equation.
-Aiming at improving the effectiveness of location recommendation, Yang, Zhang, Yu and Wang [18] proposed a hybrid user POI preference model by combining the preference extracted from check-ins and text-based tips which were processed using sentiment analysis techniques.
-Sentiment analysis is an interesting type of semantics which we do not consider this work, but can be incorporated in future work.
+Aiming at improving the effectiveness of location recommendation, Yang, et al [19] proposed a hybrid user POI preference model by combining the preference extracted from check-ins and text-based tips which were processed using sentiment analysis techniques.
+Sentiment analysis is an interesting type of semantics which we do not consider in this work, but can be incorporated in future work.

-Studying user similarity from LBSN data is useful, as information available about users, their locations and activities are considered to be sparse.
-User similarities can be exploited to predict types of activities and places preferred by a user based on those of users with similar preferences.
 So far, most works on user similarity mainly focused on structured, e.g., geographic coordinates, or semi-structured, e.g., tags and place categories, data.
-Recently, Lee and Chung [19] presented a method for determining user similarity based on LBSN data.
+Recently, Lee and Chung [20] presented a method for determining user similarity based on LBSN data.
 While the authors made use of check-in information, they concentrated on the hierarchy of location categories supplied by Foursquare in conjunction with the frequency of check-ins to determine a measure of similarity.
-Mckenzie, Adams, and Janowicz [15] suggest exploring unstructured user-contributed data, namely tips provided by users.
-A topic modeling approach is used to represent users' interests in places.
+Mckenzie, Adams, and Janowicz [16] suggest exploring unstructured user-contributed data, namely tips provided by users.
+A topic-modelling approach is used to represent users' interests in places.
 Venues (places in Foursquare) are described as a mixture of a given number of topics and topic signatures are computed as a distribution across venues.
 User similarity can then be measured by computing a dissimilarity metric between users' topic distribution.
 Their method of modelling venues is interesting, but it limits the representation of user profiles, where profiles are based on generated topics derived from collective user annotation on places.
 Thus, individualised association of users with the place is somewhat ignored.
 In contrast to the above approach, our model does not assume constraints on the number of topics represented by the tags, but combines the individual's association with both tags and place in the creation of user profiles.